Jesus gave a promise that Jesus' followers would receive the Holy Spirit:

 Apostle John said about Jesus:

-When we read the Bible we need the illumination of the Holy Spirit to better understand what we read.
+When reading the Bible we need illumination of the Holy Spirit to better understand what we read.
 To lead us in the way he wants us to go.
 We then need to rely on him even when we are outside our comfort zones.
-(Proverbs 3:5).
+(Psalm 119:105, Proverbs 3:5).

 We shouldn't reject the Lord's discipline (Heb 12:5–7a).
 We should endure all hardship as discipline, see the first part of The Book of James.
 I may not have the power in myself to take care of problems and hardship that I face in my life.
 But God has, the Holy Spirit who is indwelling me has the power to face the hardship.
 God also wants to empower us with the Holy Spirit, by baptizing us with the Holy Spirit.